Please note: this post has been edited to reflect changes to certain credit card names, images, and earning structures.

 Learn how to apply for the Wells Fargo Cash Wise Visa!

-The Chase Freedom Unlimited Visa card offers new applicants 0% intro APR on purchases within 15 months of being approved.
+The Chase Freedom Unlimited Visa card offers a 0% introductory APR on eligible purchases made during the first 15 months of being approved for card membership.

 Like the other Chase cards, Lyft purchases through March 2022 also earn 5%.
 Aside from that, there are no bonus categories; each purchase receives 1.5% cashback (or 1.5 Ultimate Rewards points) per dollar spent.